Seven women, Seven beautiful voices, seven approaches to music: One amazing sound.

 Krista Enos, Alto

 Krista is a founding member of Solstice.
 While earning her B.A. in vocal performance from Mills College, she founded and directed the Mills College Treblemakers, a predecessor to Solstice.
-Besides singing in Solstice, Krista performs as a singer/songwriter and guitarist with her partner Kim Baker as the acoustic rock duo, Rising Tide.
-Krista lives in Half Moon Bay where she teaches gymnastics as well as private voice and guitar.
+Krista teaches private voice, a cappella classes for middle school through college-aged singers, and gymnastics classes to kids ages 1-14.
+She lives in Half Moon Bay with her wife, Laura, and their dog, Beauregard.

 Lark Coryell, Baritone